nekotrix/FFmpeg-Builds-SVT-AV1-Essential/README.md

-# FFmpeg Static Auto-Builds
+# FFmpeg Static Auto-Builds (Fork with SVT-AV1-Essential)

-Static Windows (x86_64) and Linux (x86_64) Builds of ffmpeg master and latest release branch.
+Static Windows (x86_64) and Linux (x86_64) Builds of ffmpeg master and latest release branch, featuring SVT-AV1-Essential.

 Windows builds are targetting Windows 7 and newer, provided UCRT is installed.
 The minimum supported version is Windows 10 22H2, no guarantees on anything older.